Christmas 2025: What is the Moon phase on December 25

 A six percent illuminated waning crescent moon rises behind the skyline of midtown Manhattan and the Empire State Building before sunrise in New York City on December 17, 2025.
 (Representative Image Source: Getty Images | Photo by Gary Hershorn)

-The waxing crescent phase is best observed in the west after the Sun falls below the horizon after sunset.
+The Waxing Crescent phase is best observed in the west after the Sun falls below the horizon after sunset.
 Unlike a Full Moon that washes out the stars around it with its brightness, a waxing crescent provides enough light to illuminate, and not wash out, the background.
-The Moon will be mostly dark, except for its right edge, and will be closer to the sun.
-It will become brighter as it gets closer to the next phase, a 50% illuminated First Quarter.
+The Moon will be mostly dark, except for one of its edge, and will be close to the Sun.
+It will become brighter as it gets closer to the next phase, the First Quarter.

 The crescent moon rise in the dawn sky behind midtown Manhattan and the Empire State Building in New York City on April 25, 2025 (Representative Image Source: Getty Images | Photo by Gary Hershorn)